elastic/examples/Alerting/Sample Watches/port_scan/README.md

 ## Other Assumptions

-* All events are index "connection" and type "connection".
+* All events are index "connection" and type "doc".

 ### How it works